 The education of adolescents is as complex as they themselves are.
 Giving education to the adolescents in the right direction is essential for national development and well adjusted adolescents.
-Following are important to overcome the problems of adolescents:- like sports, drill, games, dancing, hiking, gymnastics, wrestling, football, kabaddi etc. should be introduced in school curriculum.
+Following are important to overcome the problems of adolescents:-

+(i) Physical Exercises and Activities Adolescence being a period of rapid physical development, physical exercises and activities like sports, drill, games, dancing, hiking, gymnastics, wrestling, football, kabaddi etc. should be introduced in school curriculum.